xy-241/CS-Notes/content/Computer Organisation/Instruction Set Architecture (ISA)/MIPS/MIPS Control Flow.md

 - [[MIPS]] executes [[Instruction|instructions]] in a **sequential manner**.
 It follows the instructions one by one in order.
 If we want to have loops, we need the **ability to change the order of executing instructions**

 >[!important] Labels are not instructions
 > Labels usually point to the target of branching or jumping.
+They aren't stored in the generated machine codes!

 >[!important]
 > Any form of loop can be written in [[Assembly language]] with the help of [[#Conditional Branch]] and [[#Unconditional Jump]].